yihouzenmeban/grunt-browser-output/README.md

 > Show grunt errors in a popup window in your browser.

-This plugin forked from [grunt-browser-output](https://github.com/rarila/grunt-browser-output), when use eslint-friendly-formatter to format eslint log error, grunt-browser-output in browser ugly, so I am take example by Webpack and change some code to make output in browser seens more beautiful.
+This plugin forked from [grunt-browser-output](https://github.com/rarila/grunt-browser-output), when I use eslint-friendly-formatter to format eslint error log, grunt-browser-output in browser looks like ugly, so I am take example by Webpack and change some code to make output in browser seens more beautiful.
 This plugin will mirror the Grunt console output in a browser window when a plugin shows warnings or errors.
 The motivation is to avoid having to toggle back to a terminal window to see errors (ex.
 JSHint warnings) during a grunt/watch/livereload session.